Mortara case: Feletti tried and acquitted

 Jussi found himself in the unusual position of attempting to defend a client who refused to defend himself.
 With no evidence at his disposal to support Feletti's testimony, he was forced to rely almost entirely on his own oratory.
-Jussi put forward some aspects of the sequence of events that he said suggested that orders had indeed come from Rome – for example, that Feletti had sent Edgardo straight off to the capital without seeing him – and asserted that the Holy Office and the Pope were far better placed to adjudge the validity of the baptism than a secular court.
-He quoted at length from Angelo Padovani's account of his meeting with Anna Morisi in July 1858, then cast doubt on the grocer Lepori's claim that he did not even know how to baptise a child – Jussi produced a police report in which Lepori was described as a close friend of a Jesuit priest.
+Jussi noted some aspects of the sequence of events that he said suggested that orders had indeed come from Rome.
+For example, Feletti had sent Edgardo straight off to the capital without seeing him, and the Holy Office and the Pope were far better placed to adjudge the validity of the baptism than a secular court.
+He quoted at length from Angelo Padovani's account of his meeting with Anna Morisi in July 1858, then cast doubt on the grocer Lepori's claim that he did not even know how to baptise a child, producing a police report in which Lepori was described as a close friend of a Jesuit priest.
 Jussi proposed that Lepori and Bussolari might both be lying to protect themselves, and that Morisi's sexual impropriety did not necessarily mean her story was false.
 He concluded that since Feletti had been inquisitor at the time, he had merely done what that office required him to do, and no crime had been committed.
+Following a swift deliberation, the judging panel, headed by Calcedonio Ferrari, ruled that Feletti should be released as he had acted under instructions from the government of the time.

-The judging panel, headed by Calcedonio Ferrari, ruled following a swift deliberation that Feletti should be released as he had acted under instructions from the government of the time.
 The interval between the priest's arrest and his trial, coupled with the swift progress being made towards Italian unification, meant that the Mortara case had lost much of its prominence, so there was little protest against the decision.
-The Jewish press expressed disappointment – an editorial in the Italian Jewish paper L'Educatore israelitico suggested that it had perhaps been unwise to target Feletti rather than someone more senior.
-In France Archives Israélites took a similar line, positing: "what good does it do to strike at the arm when it is the head that in this case conceived, carried out, and sanctioned the attack?"
+The Jewish press expressed disappointment – an editorial in the Italian Jewish paper L'Educatore Israelita suggested that it had perhaps been unwise to target Feletti rather than someone more senior.
+In France, Archives Israélites took a similar line, positing: "what good does it do to strike at the arm when it is the head that in this case conceived, carried out, and sanctioned the attack?"